 Administration > Configuration > Development > Performance (admin/config/development/performance)

 It is recommended that block and page caching be enabled.
 Instead of Drupal dynamically performing complex SQL queries it caches these for quick retrieval.

 If you enabled caching, remember, you may need to Flush Cache (Clear all caches button) to see any changes made to your site.
 The Devel module makes this option part of your top menu for quick cache flushing.
 If you're a more technical user look at Drush.
 You can flush cache with one shell command

 drush cc all.

-Typically during developing (on dev), caching should be disabled.
+Typically during development, caching should be disabled.
 On production sites, caching should always remain enabled for best performance.